-On January 7, 1610, physicist and astronomer Galileo Galilei turned his new telescope to the nocturnal sky to watch the planet Jupiter and discovered the eponymous four moons of Jupiter, Io, Europa, Ganimede, and Callisto.[1,2]
+On January 7, 1610, physicist and astronomer Galileo Galilei turned his new telescope to the nocturnal sky to watch the planet Jupiter and discovered the eponymous four moons of Jupiter, Ganimede, Callisto, Io, and Europa although he is not able to distinguish the last two until the following day.[1,2]

 Based only on uncertain descriptions of the first practical telescope which the Dutch lens maker Hans Lippershey tried to patent in the Netherlands in 1608, Galileo Galilei, in the following year was able to improve the telescope, with a magnifying capability of about 20×.
 Moreover, Galileo was also one of the very first to try the telescope not only for terrestrial observations but also towards the nightly sky.
 With his improved telescope, he was able to see celestial bodies more distinctly than was ever possible before.
 This allowed Galilei to discover sometime between December 1609 and January 1610 what came to be known as the Galilean moons.